Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Appendix

-This appendix is organized as follows: We discuss additional related work in \cref{appendix:extended-related-work} and provide details on post-hoc attribute generation in \cref{appendix:post-hoc-labeling}.
+This appendix is organized as follows: We provide details on post-hoc attribute generation in Appendix~\ref{appendix:post-hoc-labeling}.
 In \cref{appendix:complexity-and-first-order-variant}, we analyze the runtime complexity of \method and investigate a variant that is asymptotically more efficient w.r.t. $T$.
 In \cref{appendix:a-bound-on-model-evidence}, we show that we optimize a lower-bound on the data log-likelihood in training stage I. Details on hyperparameters and model architecture are provided in \cref{appendix:hyper-parameters-and-advice,appendix:architecture}.
 We provide evaluation results across several runs and qualitative model samples in \cref{appendix:extended-evaluation-results}. \cref{appendix:baselines} provides details on our baselines.
 Additional ablations on filtration function, schedule, node individualization, etc., are presented in \cref{appendix:additional-ablations}.
 We discuss the shortcomings of established evaluation approaches in \cref{appendix:variance-and-bias}.
 Finally, we detail the adversarial finetuning algorithm in \cref{appendix:adversarial-finetuning}.